MissouriMRR/IARC-2020/vision/obstacle/README.md

-# Blob Detection
+# Obstacle Detection

-The blob team is a division of the vision team dedicated to detecting and classifying objects in images taken by the drone's RealSense cameras.
+The obstacle team is a division of the vision team dedicated to detecting and classifying objects in images taken by the drone's RealSense cameras.

 ### Documentation

-Blob detection is done with the OpenCV SimpleBlobDetector.
+Obstacle detection is done with the OpenCV SimpleBlobDetector.
-The SimpleBlobDetector can take a number of parameters that control how the blobs are detected.
+The SimpleBlobDetector can take a number of parameters that control how the blobs are detected, which are interpreted as obstacles.
 SimpleBlobDetector follows a number of steps in order to find blobs:
 (Summarized from [LearnOpenCV](learnopencv.com/blob-detection-using-opencv-python-c/))